MiguelMSandin/phylogeniesQuickStart/README.md

 Alternatively, you can type each one of the lines from the script that we called *phylo_mrBayes.sh* directly in the MrBayes prompt (except for the first line, which sets the autoclosing).

-And in this script ([phylo_BEAST.xml](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/scripts/3.4.3_phylo_BEAST.xml)) you can find an example of a **BEAST** xml file (don't panic! such xml file can be created through the graphical user interface package [BEAUti](https://beast.community/beauti)), that can be run as follows:
+And in this script ([phylo_BEAST.xml](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/scripts/3.4.3_phylo_BEAST.xml)) you can find an example of a **BEAST** xml file in its most simple way (don't panic! such xml file can be created through the graphical user interface package [BEAUti](https://beast.community/beauti)), that can be run as follows:

 ```beast -seed $RANDOM -beagle_SSE phylo_BEAST.xml```
 And now we have to summarise the chain with [treeannotator](https://beast.community/treeannotator):
 ```treeannotator -burnin 1000000 -heights median OUTPUT.trees OUTPUT_mcmc.tre```

 The main problem (or advantage, depends on your question) is that BEAST assumes a clock model.
 But this is getting out of scope and I would like to create another repository on the use and the calibration of the [molecular clock](https://en.wikipedia.org/wiki/Molecular_clock).

 ### Using a parsimony approach